Promoting child safety at home

 - Make sure your child is out of the way when you’re using tools.

-- Unplug tools whenever you take a break.
+- Unplug and store tools away whenever you take a break.

 CPR and first aid

-It’s a very good idea to do some first aid and CPR training and update it each year.
+It’s a very good idea to do some first aid and CPR training.
+First aid training is recommended every three years, and CPR training is recommended every year.
 You can do training with organisations like the Royal Life Saving Society, the Red Cross and St John Ambulance Australia.

 Keep first aid kits in your home and car, and take a kit on holidays too.